ugr-sail/sinergym/docs/source/pages/introduction.rst

    - ☁️  **Google Cloud execution**.
 Support for easy Google Cloud execution.

-   - 📈  **Weights & Biases logging**.
-Automate the logging of training and evaluation data, and record your models in the cloud. *Sinergym* facilitates reproducibility and cloud data storage through `Weights & Biases <https://wandb.ai/site>`__ integration.
+   - 📈  **Weights and Biases logging**.
+Automate the logging of training and evaluation data, and record your models in the cloud. *Sinergym* facilitates reproducibility and cloud data storage through `Weights and Biases <https://wandb.ai/site>`__ integration.

    - 📒  **Notebook examples**.
 Learn how to get the most out of *Sinergym* through our Jupyter notebooks.

    - 📚  **Extensive documentation, unit tests, and GitHub actions workflows**. *Sinergym* follows proper development practices facilitating community contributions.

-   - And much more!